ruchee/vimrc/vimfiles/bundle/vim-haxe/README.md

 Vaxe supports [Lime][github 2]
 workflows.
 If a Lime project is found, Vaxe will use it for builds and completions.
 You can specify a default target if you only work with one platform.

+## Flow Project Support

+Vaxe supports [Flow][github 13]
+workflows.
+If a flow project is found, Vaxe will use it for builds and completions.
+You can specify a default target if you only work with one platform.